Calculate Feeding Amounts

 Complete the meal weight with muscle meat.

-Zero out the kitchen scale with an empty meal container, then place a meal container with the RMB, organs, and veggie blend onto the scale; and then complete the total meal weight with boneless muscle meat.
+Zero out the kitchen scale with an empty meal container.
+Then place a meal container with the RMB, organs, and veggie blend onto the scale.
+Finally, complete the total meal weight with boneless muscle meat.

-Some pet parents do not like the idea of meal prep for raw feeding and that is ok.
+Some pet parents do not like the idea of bulk meal prep and that is ok.
 Daily meal assembly is entirely possible and can be done with some planning.
 By using Part 1 and Part 2 of this article, the preparation on paper will provide guidance on daily meal assembly.

 When storing raw ingredients in the freezer, it is best to store them in increments needed for 5-7 days to avoid spoilage when thawed.
 Remove the amount of ingredients needed for one week from the freezer to slow thaw in the refrigerator.